AntonioNoack/RemsTsunamis/Report.md

 ## Drawing displacements

 The extension allows the user to hand-draw tsunamis for testing.
-It is currently implemented as linear sections, which are applied as kernel functions.
+It is currently implemented as linear line segments (with a width), which are applied as kernel functions.
 The drawing direction defines in which direction the fluid will be higher, and in which it will be lower.
+The drawing mode has to be enabled with the button "Toggle Edit Mode".
+When the mode is active, a colored (currently green) rectangle will be drawn around the button.

-Since 24.01.2022, these kernels work on all solver/engine types.
+These kernels work on all solver/engine types.

-## Simulating large fields with visualization
+## Limiting iterations per frame

 There are three factors, which limit the number of computed iterations per displayed frame:
 "Compute Budget FPS", "Time Factor" and "Max Iterations Per Frame".

-"Compute Budget FPS" cancels more iterations, when the time spent invoking them is above 1/this limit.
+"Compute Budget FPS" cancels more iterations, when the time spent invoking them is above 1/"Compute Budget FPS".

-"Time Factor" cancels more iterations, and the length of the last timestep, if a timestep would simulate more time than the length of the previously displayed frame took to compute (times Time Factor).
+"Time Factor" cancels more iterations, and the length of the last time step, if a time step would simulate more time than the length of the previously displayed frame took to compute (times "Time Factor").

-So in theory, a "Time Factor" of 60 would simulate a minute of progress every second, if the solver is fast enough.
+The idea of "Time Factor" is that, e.g. a value of 60 would simulate a minute of progress every second, if the solver is fast enough.

+## Simulating large fields with visualization

 To run large simulations on GPU engines, and visualize them at the same time, it is recommended to enable synchronization, so the engine on the CPU side can measure the cost of the invoked GPU operations.
+Synchronization can be toggled within the properties of the "Tsunami Sim" instance.
 An alternative is to set the property "maxIterationsPerFrame" of the solver.

 If synchronization is disabled, the cost of rendering commands will be underestimated, because the actual execution of these commands is asynchronous.

-## Visualizations
+## Visualization Modes

 There are four visualization modes currently implemented: x-momentum, y-momentum, momentum (L2 norm), water-surface height, and height map.
 Height map will display the height map of the bathymetry data.
 The scale of that color map is defined as "Color Map Scale".